code4sac/opensac.org/documentation/eleventy-configuration.md

   pathPrefix: '/'
 }
 ```
-**Note:** See webpack for more information about building the public/ folder.

 ## Feature support

-- YAML data files.
+### YAML data files
 The default data files are in JSON format.
 YAML files have features like comments.
 This support is provided with [js-yaml](https://github.com/nodeca/js-yaml) through an Eleventy data extension.
 See https://www.11ty.dev/docs/data-custom/.

+### SASS
+The app uses the [eleventy-sass plugin](https://github.com/kentaroi/eleventy-sass) to build SCSS to CSS files at runtime.

+**Issue:** If you need to load the CSS file in HTML.
+Since this file is not actually on the filesystem, your editor could give a warning that the file is not found.